 Growing up is difficult enough.
-Growing up in the public eye with the pressure of hitting personal bests and realising long-held potential is a whole new level of tough.
+Growing up with the pressure of hitting personal bests and realising long-held potential is a whole new level of tough.
 That’s where we come in.

 Sport is all about numbers.
 And these numbers really do add up.
 Since October 2014 Sport England has been our funding partner and we’ve never been in a better position to support the nation’s most exciting prospects.

-In 2016/17 TASS will support 430 athletes across 30 sports.
+In 2022/23 we’ll be supporting more than 700 athletes across 34 sports.
 And we’re proud to do so!

 Our values reflect the core values of sporting competition.
-We promote honesty, respect for others and team work.
+We promote honesty, respect for others and teamwork.
 And we encourage you to develop your mind as much as your body.
 At its best, sport is about the honorable pursuit of victory.
 It is not just about playing by the rules – it is also about playing within the spirit of the rules.

 Good governance produces good results.
 And right now TASS is helping to produce outstanding results across the board.

+Jonathan Edwards CBE became a TASS ambassador in 2016.
 He is a former Olympic, World, Commonwealth and European champion and now works in broadcasting as lead presenter for Eurosport.